New strong dynamics beyond the standard model, Fall 2017

 Major experiments are underway and planned around the world to search for new physics beyond the standard model (BSM).
 They are accompanied by comparable theoretical efforts to gain insight into issues including the stabilization of the electroweak scale and the nature of dark matter.
 The possibility that such new physics may be strongly coupled presents both challenges for theoretical analyses as well as opportunities to advance our understanding of nature.

-This course will introduce some of the most prominent proposed extensions of the standard model in which new strong dynamics play a central role.
-After presenting the basic conceptual frameworks for both composite Higgs models and composite dark matter models, we will review current phenomenological constraints and the prospects for future discoveries.
-We will also consider the role of lattice gauge theory as a means to obtain non-perturbative predictions for these strongly interacting systems.
+This course introduced some of the most prominent proposed extensions of the standard model in which new strong dynamics play a central role.
+After presenting the basic conceptual frameworks for both composite Higgs models and composite dark matter models, we reviewed current phenomenological constraints and the prospects for future discoveries.
+We also considered the role of lattice gauge theory as a means to obtain non-perturbative predictions for these strongly interacting systems.

 - Explain the structure of representative composite Higgs and composite dark matter models.

 - Interpret direct and indirect experimental constraints on these models.

 - Judge the motivations and prospects of model-building proposals in the current literature.

 - Describe the potential contributions of lattice calculations to investigate new strong dynamics, and their limitations.

 We met from 10:15 to 12 on the following Thursdays and Tuesdays:

 2 November: Lecture notes

 Course overview; Motivations for BSM in general and new strong dynamics in particular; Electroweak symmetry breaking (EWSB) via QCD-like new strong dynamics and resulting challenges